jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-12.md

-+++
+---
+heading: "Chapter 12"
-title= "Relation between the Weight of Taxes and Liberty" description= "Chapter 12" date= 2015-09-27 author= "Montesquieu" image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-8" linkbtext= "Chapter 8" linkf= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-15" linkftext= "Chapter 15"
+title: "Relation between the Weight of Taxes and Liberty"
-+++
+linkTitle: "Chapter 12"
+weight: 8
+description: "Taxes can be higher the more liberty a person has, and should be lower the more enslaved a person is"
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 **IT is a general rule that taxes:**